paulcamp/competingconsumers/README.md

-# competingconsumers
+# Competing Consumers
 Competing Consumers demo with mass transit and rabbitmq.

 This code demo shows the pattern described here: http://www.enterpriseintegrationpatterns.com/ramblings/18_starbucks.html

-Run multiple Barista services at the same time to see the results.
+Run multiple Barista services at the same time to see the effects of distributing the workload.
+Modify the concurrency of the barista service to emulate a barista being able to make multiple drinks at the same time.

 # Requires: